 Non-invasive prenatal diagnosis can provide vital information about a pregnancy, but when should the technique be used, and how does it differ from NIPT?

-When there is a high risk of a baby being born with a genetic condition, historically there have been two options for prenatal diagnostic tests offered to expectant parents: chorionic villus sampling or amniocentesis.
+When there is a high probability of a baby being born with a genetic condition, historically there have been two options for prenatal diagnostic tests offered to expectant parents: chorionic villus sampling or amniocentesis.
 These involve taking a direct sample of the placental tissue or amniotic fluid, and so are described as invasive.

 More recently, advances in genomics have led to a new diagnostic test: non-invasive prenatal diagnosis (NIPD).
 This technique involves taking a blood sample from the mother to look for and assess fetal DNA.
 But how does it work?